thinkshout/thinkshout/_case_studies/anitab.md

         * Access to resources and support
         * Ways to connect with and access more women in your field

       In addition to learning more about what women in tech really needed, this research fed into defined personas: the high priority audiences that it would be important to AnitaB.org to address.
 These personas contained trends in needs, motivations, challenges, and success states.
-Below are sample narratives that emerged for the personas of Mothers in Tech and Mid-career individuals.
+Below are sample narratives that emerged for the personas of Mothers in Tech.

   - section-image: "/assets/images/work/anitab/AnitaB-Persona.png"
     section-image-alt: "Persona example from AnitaB.org"

   - section-title: Who Else is Creating Community?
     section-description: |
-      Alongside the user research we were conducting, we also ran a [landscape analysis](https://thinkshout.com/blog/2018/05/Landscape-Analysis/) to determine who else in the sector was maintaining a sense of community, and doing so successfully.
+      Alongside the user research, we also ran a [landscape analysis](https://thinkshout.com/blog/2018/05/Landscape-Analysis/) to determine who else in the sector was maintaining a sense of community, and doing so successfully.
 We started with broad reviews of sites, apps, and community platforms that were doing some form of what we wanted to achieve: Connecting people in meaningful ways.

       We also wanted to make note of features and functionality within tools and platforms that we could improve upon, as well as identify gaps in the landscape where AnitaB.org could fulfill a need.
 It’s known to many as a basic SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats).